sabrinabraendle/mt-exercise-5/updated_README.md

     ./scripts/download_iwslt_2017_data.sh

+## General Preprocessing

-The data is only minimally preprocessed, so you may want to tokenize it and apply any further preprocessing steps.
+The data is only minimally preprocessed, so we tokenize it for all models.

-Preprocessing:
+Preprocessing for all models:
 - Sub-sample parallel training data randomly to 100k sentence pairs
   - Either use the random_train_subset parameter in the data section of the configuration to load only a random subset of the training data
-  - Or use the following script in advance:
+  - Or use the following script in advance as shown in our example:

     ./scripts/subsample.sh